bdashore3/CleanYTBar/README.md

-# YTNoShortsButton
+# CleanYTBar
-Remove the shorts button from the YouTube app.
+Remove the shorts and create buttons from the YouTube app.

+A fork of GalacticDev's [YTNoShortsButton tweak](https://github.com/Galactic-Dev/YTNoShortsButton)